Kiwi (song): Music video

 The music video for the song was released on 8 November 2017, directed by the filmmaking duo Us.
 It follows Styles and a group of children as they engage in large cake fight in Wimbledon Chase Primary School.
 Child actress Beau Gadsdon plays Styles' female lookalike in the video.

 Live performances

 In May 2017, Styles performed "Kiwi" on The Late Late Show with James Corden.
 In November, he performed the song on The X Factor UK and CBS Radio’s 5th annual We Can Survive concert at the Hollywood Bowl; held in honour of National Breast Cancer Awareness Month with proceeds going to Young Survival Coalition.
 The same month, Styles performed on the runway during the 2017 Victoria's Secret Fashion Show in Shanghai at the Mercedes-Benz Arena, opening the show with "Kiwi".

 Commercial performance

-The single was certified Gold in March 2020 in US and Silver in UK in April 2020.
+The single was certified Gold in March 2020 in the United States and Silver in the United Kingdom in April 2020.